 7.1.3 The referenced organization should also have a document change control process, including a clear, unambiguous document numbering scheme.
 In particular, a feature to look for is that updated versions of a given document be distinguishable from the earlier versions.

 7.2 Qualification of an organization according to the criteria in Annex B is reviewed on a regular basis by study groups that need to make normative references to documents of that organization.
 In particular, if the patent policy of that organization has changed, it is important to check that the new patent policy is consistent with the Common Patent Policy for ITU-T/ITU-R/ISO/IEC and the Guidelines for the Implementation of the Common Patent Policy for ITU-T/ITU-R/ISO/IEC.

+7.3 For the case of a document jointly owned by multiple organizations in a joint collaboration arrangement that is not a legal entity (e.g., a partnership project), the joint collaboration arrangement is considered to be qualified according to the criteria in Annex B in the case that each organization is itself qualified according to the criteria in Annex B.

 Annex A Format for documenting a study group or working party decision